Where to go on safari and what to pack

 Camouflage-type light tans, browns and khaki reflect rather than absorb heat and do not scare the animals - particularly important on walking safaris, when good quality walking boots are also a must.

-A high quality digital camera
+10. A high-quality digital camera

 If you’re ready to start planning your trip, take a look at our collection of African safari tours.